Back

 One of the main reasons cheaters use dating apps is convenience.
 With just a few taps, they can meet thousands of potential partners.
 Unlike traditional affairs that require time and effort, dating apps offer instant access to attention, validation, and flirtation — all from the privacy of a phone screen.

 Most platforms don’t verify relationship status, so anyone can sign up without raising suspicion.
-This makes it easy to maintain a double life while appearing loyal.

 2. Emotional Escape and Validation